paulness/gatsby-starter-personal-blog/content/posts/2017-11-22--autocomplete-with-static-files-part-3/index.md

 ```
 :addWordToTrie
-Does the the next level of the trie contain the first letter of the word?
+Does the next level of the trie contain the first letter of the word?
     If it doesn't, add the first letter of the word (as a new node) into that level.

 Is the remaining word only one letter long?